Anubhav0209/Advance_Regression_Anubhav_Mishra/README.md

 ## General Information
 We are required to build a regression model using regularisation (l1 norm & l2 norm) in order to predict the actual value of the prospective properties and decide whether to invest in them or not.
 We have to identify the following

-- which features are significant in predicting the price of a house
+- Features which are significant in predicting the price of a house
-- how well those features describe the price of a house
+- How well those features describe the price of a house
-- optimal value of strength of penalty (λ) for ridge and lasso
+- Optimal value of strength of penalty (λ) for ridge and lasso

 ## Technologies Used